Why More People Are Choosing Nursing As A Second Career

 - critical thinking and problem-solving skills.

-These soft skills will be applied in the ABSN program and develop into hard skills that can be applied in a clinical setting.
-Students should also be cognizant of their motivations to pursue nursing.
+These soft skills will be applied in your ABSN program and also serve as a foundation as you develop hard skills in a clinical setting.
+Students should also be mindful of their reasons to become a nurse.
 Successful nursing students tend to be motivated by:

 - A desire to make a difference in people’s lives;

 Do I need an education in healthcare to become a second-career nurse?

 No. Students switching to nursing come from diverse educational backgrounds ranging from health-related programs to the arts and humanities.
 Students with no experience in health care can still translate their talents and leverage their learned experience to excel.

 A study of second-career nurses showed various age groups, educational backgrounds, and motivations for individuals to enter nursing.

 - Only 17% of second-career RNs come from a background in health care.

 - The remaining 83% of bachelor’s degree disciplines include business, engineering, education, science, public administration, and social sciences.

 - Many second-career nurses bring diverse skill sets that help further the profession and enrich nursing.